storyprotocol/protocol-contracts/README.md

 - Art
 - Group

-They have metadata identifying medium, duration, divisions, authorship and other characteristics.
+They have mediaURL, an off chain file identifying the IPA medium, duration, divisions, authorship and other characteristics.

 IPAssets can be combined together to form more rich intellectual property, and can be remixed and extended within the legal parameters defined on each Franchise.